fmalina/revisions-blocl/activism/austerity.md

 of demand.
 People choose labor or leisure at the prevailing wage.

-In other words, the 25 percent of Spaniards who are presently without work simply don’t want to work at the prevailing wage and are on vacation.
+In other words, the 25 percent of Spaniards who are presently without work simply don't want to work at the prevailing wage and are on vacation.

 By giving us a new set of reasons why state intervention to compensate economic downturns can only end up producing inflation, monetarism helped naturalize